MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/emails/using-a-rule-to-verify-a-contact-email-address.md

 # Using a rule to verify a contact email address

-This tutorial walks you through the steps for creating a rule that sends an verification email when a player changes their contact email address.
+This tutorial walks you through the steps for creating a rule that sends a verification email when a player changes their contact email address.

 ## Requirements